JimNilsson/Nifelheim/README.md

 # Nifelheim
 An attempt at a rendering engine to have something to work with over the summer.
+It is more of a learning experience rather than something that will actually be useful.